Cognigy/CustomModules/modules/tensorFlow/README.md

 2. In order to get the text message from IFlowInput, use `input.input.text`.
 Then, you can apply model's functions on your input.

-3. You can store the results in the Context or Input Object
+3. You can store the results in the Context or Input Object under the name given in the node's settings.
 ```	bash
 	if (args.writeToContext) input.context.getFullContext()[args.store] = result;
 	else input.input[args.store] = result;